 Most women with HLRCC also develop uterine leiomyomas (fibroids).
 While uterine fibroids are very common in the general population, women with HLRCC tend to have numerous large fibroids that appear earlier than in the general population.

 Approximately 10 percent to 16 percent of people with HLRCC develop a type of kidney cancer called renal cell cancer.
 The signs and symptoms of renal cell cancer may include lower back pain, blood in the urine, or a mass in the kidney that can be felt upon physical examination.
 Some people with renal cell cancer have no symptoms until the disease is advanced.
-The average age at which people with HLRCC are diagnosed with kidney cancer is in their forties.
+People with HLRCC are commonly diagnosed with kidney cancer in their forties.

 This disorder, especially if it appears in individuals or families without renal cell cancer, is also sometimes called multiple cutaneous leiomyomatosis (MCL) or multiple cutaneous and uterine leiomyomatosis (MCUL).

-Mutations in the FH gene cause hereditary leiomyomatosis and renal cell cancer.
+Mutations in the FH gene cause HLRCC.
 The FH gene provides instructions for making an enzyme called fumarase (also known as fumarate hydratase).
 This enzyme participates in an important series of reactions known as the citric acid cycle or Krebs cycle, which allows cells to use oxygen and generate energy.
 Specifically, fumarase helps convert a molecule called fumarate to a molecule called malate.

 People with HLRCC are born with one mutated copy of the FH gene in each cell.
-The second copy of the FH gene in certain cells may also acquire mutations as a result of environmental factors such as ultraviolet radiation from the sun or a mistake that occurs as DNA copies itself during cell division.
+The second copy of the FH gene in certain cells may also acquire mutations as a result of environmental factors such as ultraviolet radiation from the sun or an error that occurs as DNA copies itself during cell division.